-Applicants must submit all the following materials to the Graduate Division by the deadine of December 10, 2018.
+Applicants must submit all the following materials to the Graduate Division by the deadline of December 4, 2019.
+These guidelines will be updated for the next admission cycle by September of each year.

 1. Graduate Online Application and $50 application fee